Digital Employee Training: How Companies Efficiently Implement Training

 • Gather feedback from employees who have completed the course.

-• Prefer to update short sections instead of re-producing entire courses.
+• Update short sections rather than restructuring entire courses.

-• Plan fixed responsibilities for the various courses so that no one is forgotten.
+• Assign clear responsibilities for the various courses so that none are forgotten.

-Simply put: The quality of your digital training does not come from a large effort all at once, but rather through ongoing, small updates.
+Simply put: The quality of your digital training is not created in a single massive effort, but through continuous, small updates.

-Digital formats offer you a great strength: You can see exactly how the employees of your company learn.
+Digital formats offer you a great advantage: you can see exactly how your company's employees are learning.

 • the participation rate